 In this process, the first step is to find the load of your home.
-Put all the load into the solar panel calculator with approximated hours usage.
+Put all the load into the solar panel calculator with approximated hours of usage.
 It will calculate the kilowatt-hours (KWh) also called energy units.

 It is also recommended to overview your electricity bill.
 Where you have to find the monthly unit consumption of your home.
-It a good idea to average a load of the last 12 months as the load is expected to change with the weather.
+It is a good idea to average a load of the last 12 months as the load is expected to change with the weather.

 Calculate the Number of Solar Panel Required

 The number of solar panels depends upon the shape of your roof.
 If the roof is usual and you can place large panels, you can use high-power large panels and save.
 If the roof is unusual and has a limited area.
 The number of solar panels will increase and become more expensive.
-The typical solar panel size is 5.6 feet by 3.4 feet with some variation.
+The typical solar panel size is 5.6 feet by 3.4 feet with some variations.

 Note that the calculation is limited to 5 hours of average sunlight time and 370 watts.
-Thus a 370 watt of solar panel will produce 1850watt-hours or 1.85kw per day.
+Thus a 370-watt of solar panel will produce 1850watt-hours or 1.85kw per day.
 On average, a solar panel of 370 watts produces around 50KWh of energy per month if exposed to 5 hours of sunlight daily.